 LaChaun Banks

-LaChaun earned a B.A. in international studies from the University of North Carolina at Chapel Hill, with a concentration in global economics, trade and development.
-She later earned an MBA from UNC Kenan-Flagler and an MPA from Harvard University’s Kennedy School of Government.
-LaChaun has a certificate in Management, Leadership, and Decision Sciences from Harvard Kennedy School.
+LaChaun earned a BA in International Studies from the University of North Carolina at Chapel Hill, with a concentration in global economics, trade, and development.
+She later earned her MBA from UNC-Chapel Hill’s Kenan-Flagler Business School.
 In addition, LaChaun studied at the Chinese University of Hong Kong, studying Asian business and management, and Chinese government and politics.